top of page

 It involves presenting rational arguments, evidence, or moral reasoning to defend or validate a position or choice.
 Justification serves to demonstrate the validity, fairness, or righteousness of a particular stance or action, particularly in response to criticism, doubt, or skepticism.
 It aims to provide a logical and persuasive basis for a belief or behavior, often appealing to principles, values, or established norms.
 Justification is essential in various domains, including ethics, law, philosophy, and everyday interactions, where individuals seek to justify their beliefs, actions, or decisions in order to gain acceptance, understanding, or approval from others.
 However, it is important to note that the validity of a justification may be subjective and contingent upon the perspectives and values of different individuals or societies.

-Example sentences of justification
+Example sentences containing justification

 1. The lawyer presented a compelling justification for his client's actions.